MuyeedAhmed/ACE/README.md

 # ACE Clustering (Local & Distributed)

-This repository contains the implementation of the **ACE (Approximate Consensus Ensemble)** clustering framework.
+This repository contains the implementation of the **ACE** framework.
 It supports running standard algorithms locally or in a distributed manner across AWS EC2 and S3 instances.

 ## Environments & Prerequisites
 * **Python**: 3.9+